-I thought I’d lost the recipe and then just yesterday I found it tucked inside the front cover of my mom’s 1937 Fannie Farmer cookbook.
+I thought I’d lost the recipe for my great-aunt’s mincemeat cookies and then just yesterday I found it tucked inside the front cover of my mom’s 1937 Fannie Farmer cookbook.
 So I immediately went out and got a jar of mincemeat.
-They’re every bit as good as I remember and boat friendly.
+These cookies are every bit as good as I remember and boat friendly.

 If you can get mincemeat (if you’re in Mexico or the Caribbean it’s hard; don’t know about other places), this is a very boat-friendly recipe.
 It uses oil, so it’s easy to make by hand.
 And the cookies are very moist and keep very well — they’ll last a week or more if kept in an airtight container.